 a satisfactory declaration from the candidate that they are mentally and physically fit to carry out the responsibilities of the role.

 Usually new appointees to Shropshire Adventures Academy are subject to a 6 months probationary period.

+A satisfactory online search as part of due diligence on shortlisted candidates.

 All checks will be: